Family affair for the duke’s funeral service | Press and Journal

-Prime Minister Boris Johnson will not be present to allow for as many family members as possible to be there amid the Covid-19 rules, Downing Street said.
+Prime Minister Boris Johnson will not be present to allow for as many family members as possible to be there amid the Covid-19 rules.

 It will be a royal funeral like no other, with the Queen and her family wearing face masks and socially distancing as they gather to say their final farewell.